Ken Gray (American football): Professional career

-The Green Bay Packers selected Gray in the sixth round of the 1958 NFL Draft (62nd pick overall) and he was the final player cut by Packer coach Scooter McLean in training camp prior to the regular NFL season that year.
+The Green Bay Packers selected him in the sixth round of the 1958 NFL draft (62nd pick overall) and he was the final player cut by Packer coach Scooter McLean in training camp prior to the regular NFL season that year, with the Packers keeping their number four draft pick, future Hall of Fame Jerry Kramer.
 Other NFL teams contacted Gray to try out and he settled on the Chicago Cardinals because he would be driving through Illinois from Green Bay to Texas.
 His first NFL contract, in 1958, paid him $6,000.
-After retiring as a player - earning All-Pro notice seven consecutive seasons (1963-'69) and six Pro Bowls - he served for three years as head coach at his high school alma mater, Llano High and offensive line coach for the Denver Broncos and reached Super Bowl XII, where they lost against the Dallas Cowboys.
-In 2016, he was inducted into the Texas Sports Hall of Fame along with former University of Texas head football coach Fred Akers, former Dallas Cowboys offensive lineman Larry Allen and former Major League Baseball pitcher Andy Pettitte.
-He earned a spot on the St. Louis Cardinals’ All-Time Team and the NFL All-1960s Team.